 The engineering study recommended deck replacements with minor substructure (foundation, abutment, pier) repairs.

-The decks will be replaced using Accelerated Bridge Construction (ABC) methods.
-The new full-width precast deck panels will be cast in advance off-site and then placed in 8-foot length segments.
-Each bridge will have two 12-foot lanes with a 4-foot shoulder on each side.
+The decks were replaced using Accelerated Bridge Construction (ABC) methods.
+The new full-width precast deck panels were cast in advance, off-site, and then placed in 8-foot length segments.
+Each bridge has two 12-foot lanes with a 4-foot shoulder on each side.

-The contractor will have 11 weeks to complete the six closures throughout the months of July, August, and September.
-For each weekend closure, the contractor will have 59 hours to complete work.
+The contractor had 11 weeks to complete the six closures during July, August, and September 2019.
+For each weekend closure, the contractor had 59 hours to complete the work.

-Weekdays during this period will use crossovers traffic patterns to maintain two lanes of traffic in the peak direction and one lane in the off-peak direction during high volume times of day.
+On weekdays the contractor used crossovers traffic patterns to maintain two lanes of traffic in the peak direction and one lane in the off-peak direction during high volume times of the day.

-This is the first time VTrans is implementing directional crossover patterns, as follows:
+This project was the first time VTrans implemented directional crossover traffic patterns, as follows:

 - One lane per direction during the weekend closures